SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 After she leans back down on the bed, she whispers, "How's that?"

-I don't respond, instead I twitch my right foreleg, the one holding her.
+I don't respond, instead, I twitch my right foreleg, the one holding her.

 After a few minutes of silence, Pinkie laments, "I don't know what to do, should I be enjoying this?
 Should I just wake you up?
 I don't know…"